term7/RaspberryPi-USB-Privacy-Gadget/README.md

 If the MAC address differs from the previous output, the randomization setup is working correctly.

+**⚠️ IMPORTANT: A side effect of MAC address randomization is that your router may assign a different IP address to your Raspberry Pi.
+If you're using SSH, you may need to check your Raspberry Pi’s new IP address and update your SSH connection accordingly.**

 * * *

 ## 09 RANDOM HOSTNAME